cloudfour/pleasantest/README.md

   'test name',
   withBrowser(async ({ within, screen }) => {
     //                 ^^^^^^
-    const containerElement = await screen.getByText(/hello/i);
+    const helloElement = await screen.getByText(/hello/i);
-    const container = within(containerElement);
+    const helloQueries = within(helloElement);

-    // Now `container` has queries bound to the container element
+    // Now `helloQueries` has queries bound to the container element
-    // You can use `container` in the same way as `screen`
+    // You can use `helloQueries` in the same way as `screen`

-    // Find elements matching /some element/i within the container element. const someElement = await container.getByText(/some element/i);
+    // Find elements matching /some element/i within the `hello` element. const someElement = await helloQueries.getByText(/some element/i);

-  }),
+    const helloElement2 = await helloQueries.container;
+    // helloElement2 and helloElement are both ElementHandles pointing to the same element }),
 );
 ```